freitzzz/arqsoft-19-20-ifp205/P2/ADD/iteration1/rest_api/pos/purchase_item.md

 ```

-`404 Not Found` - No item with the specified resource identified was found
+`404 Not Found` - No pos or item with the specified resource identified was found

 `500 Internal Server Error` - The server failed to resolve the request